a-dg/breakbeat/README.md

-# breakbeat()
+# Breakbeat

-The `breakbeat()` mixin and function allow you to build media queries simply.
+The Breakbeat mixin and function allow you to build media queries simply.
 They are designed to work with [Foundation 6](https://github.com/zurb/foundation-sites), and offer some additional functionality beyond the existing `breakpoint()` mixin and function provided with Foundation.

 It’s usually as simple as this: